The Bizarre Thing You've Never Noticed About Ivanka Trump

 Advertisement

-Given that Ivanka is one of the most public-facing figures in the world right now, it’s somewhat unusual to see someone in her position, particularly in politics, alter their eye colour depending on the setting.
-But hey, when you're one of the closest advisors to the leader of the free world, your eye colour is probably the least of your worries.
+Given that Ivanka is one of the most public-facing figures in the world right now, it’s somewhat unusual to see someone in her position, particularly in politics, alter their eye color depending on the setting.
+But hey, when you're one of the closest advisors to the leader of the free world, your eye color is probably the least of your worries.

 Advertisement